You can also access the program via our conference app.

 5. Cratons and craton margins: structure, composition and tectonic history

 The lithospheric structure and crustal composition of Archean cratons suggest that each craton is unique, albeit sharing some common features.
 Understanding the processes that shape and modify Archean cratons and their margins is fundamental for unravelling how Earth’s continents have evolved.
 We invite contributions that utilize geophysical, geological and geochemical observations to address the structural and compositional evolution of cratons and their margins.
-We specifically encourage contributions that focus on less well-studied Archean cratons, for example in Russia, India, China, West Africa and South America.
+We specifically encourage contributions that focus on less well-studied Archean cratons, for example in Russia, India, China, Africa and South America.

 6. Defining the Archean to Proterozoic transition

 The transition from the Archean to the Proterozoic Eon marks a fundamental change in environments and processes on the early Earth.
 There is also a push to abandon the chronometric definition of the boundary at 2500 Ma, and establish a chronostratigraphic definition that will bring Precambrian stratigraphic nomenclature into line with the Phanerozoic, requiring the definition of a Global Boundary Stratotype Section and Point (GSSP).
 Candidates for defining the A-P boundary associated with global ocean and atmospheric evolution are the Great Oxidation Event and the Huronian Glaciation.
 An alternative proposal involves a transitional period, from 2600-2300 Ma, that records global changes in mantle rheology and chemistry.
 However, there is currently no consensus as to what event or proxy should be used to define the A-P boundary or at which location it should be defined.
 We call for papers that document changes in Earth systems that took place between the Neoarchean and Paleoproterozoic, particularly those relevant to the chronostratigraphic revision of the Precambrian timescale.